jwtly10/litlua/README.md

 LitLua is a literate programming tool inspired by Emacs designed to support better formating of lua based configuration.
 It enables you to write and maintain well-documented Lua configurations by transforming literate Markdown docs into executable Lua code.

-🚨 This is a very early work in progress, and not truly ready to handle all your configuration needs yet! 🚨
+🚨 This is a very early work in progress, so there may be edge cases and bugs not found yet - until V1 its recommend to use a VCS to ensure your config is not overwritten :)  🚨

-Until v1, things will break and change until the DX is agreed :)

 ## Features